 Six days later, Jesus took with him Peter and James and John, and led them up a high mountain apart, by themselves.
 And he was transfigured before them, and his clothes became dazzling white, such as no one on earth could bleach them.
 And there appeared to them Elijah with Moses, who were talking with Jesus.
 Then Peter said to Jesus, "Rabbi, it is good for us to be here; let us make three dwellings, one for you, one for Moses, and one for Elijah."
 He did not know what to say, for they were terrified.
 Then a cloud overshadowed them, and from the cloud there came a voice, "This is my Son, the Beloved; listen to him!"
 Suddenly when they looked around, they saw no one with them any more, but only Jesus.
 As they were coming down the mountain, he ordered them to tell no one about what they had seen, until after the Son of Man had risen from the dead. -Mark 9:2-9

 A high mountain.
 The cloud of Presence.
 The voice of the Most High.
 The disciples fall into ecstasy.
 They see time disassemble.
-They see Jesus, Moses, and Elijah outside of time talking about something that will happen in time, Jesus' “exodus”.
+They see Jesus, Moses, and Elijah - outside of time - talking about something that will happen in time, that is, Jesus' “exodus”.

 And the light!
-Orthodox Christians call it “Tabor Light”.
-It is this light that transfigured Moses, so that he had to wear a veil.
-It is the light which blinded Paul on his way to Damascus.
-It is the light at the boundary of the soul, alluring us in meditation to continue deepening, and remaining faithful when prayer is dark.
+Orthodox Christians call it “Tabor Light.”
+This is the kind of light that transfigured Moses so that he had to wear a veil.
+It is this kind of light which blinded Paul on his way to Damascus.
+It is the light at the boundary of the soul, alluring us in meditation to continue deepening, and the remembrance of it helps us remain faithful when prayer is dark.

 Coming down from the mountain, and up from my soul's chambers, I am yours, Suzanne